ABCxFF/diepindepth/protocol/outgoing.md

 ## **`0x02` Spawn Packet**

-This packet creates a spawn attempt, we call it an attempt / request because the server waits for you to solve a [Proof Of Work challenge](./incoming.md#0x0b-pow-challenge-packet) first before spawning you in.
+This packet creates a spawn attempt, we call it an attempt / request because the server waits for you to solve a [Proof of Work challenge](./incoming.md#0x0b-pow-challenge-packet) first before spawning you in.
 If you are waiting to be spawned in (due to PoW or game starting countdown / players needed), sending another one will change the name you will spawn in with.

 Format:
 > `02 stringNT(name)`